xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 results.
 Free software, besides being cost effective ("free as in beer"), also makes the tool itself available to inspection, interpretation, revision, and ultimately critique.
-Transparency and the ability to modify code to suit one's own interests is what makes code "free free as in speech" [@stallman_why_2007].
-Above all, we seek out universal tools that we can understand and, where needed, customize to fit our own particular needs and contexts.
+Transparency and the ability to modify code to suit one's own needs is what makes code "free free as in speech" [@stallman_why_2007].
+Above all, we seek out universal tools that we can understand and, where needed, customize to fit our own particular applications.
 These tools can be applied in diverse contexts like library infrastructure, web design, data science, and the production of critical editions.

 When thinking of what to teach or where to invest our time, we look for "bootstrapping" effects that come from using powerful, universally available, and extensible software.
 In other words, we privilege skills and concepts that will have the highest impact in the long run by transferring to the greatest number of contexts or tasks.
-The command line, for example, useful at first for file management and operating system exploration, later becomes an important resource for remote server administration, web design, and data science.
-Furthermore, the skills learned in the process of becoming comfortable on the command line transfer to physical computing, fabrication, web scraping, and text analysis.
-Learning about relative and absolute paths locally will make it easier to understand internet infrastructure, domain names, and resource allocation.
+The command line, for example, useful at first to manage files, later becomes an important resource for data gathering, cleanup, and analysis.
+Learning about relative and absolute paths locally makes it easier to understand networking protocols and uniform resource locators (URLs).
 It leads to the ability to administer servers remotely and to encrypt one's communications---skills needed for journalists, activists, librarians, and scholars alike.

 ### 1.3 Privilege simplicity and human legibility over complexity and machine efficiency.

 Whenever possible we privilege simplicity and human legibility over complexity and machine performance.
-The tools and file formats that we use in research and information management have serious implications for the long-term health of the academic ecosystem.
-The ubiquitous use of Microsoft Word and Adobe Acrobat file formats, for example, makes it difficult to publish, archive, and to gather insight even from our own published work.
-As humanists begin to adopt the use of complex tools and databases, complexity becomes even more of a barrier to knowledge sharing.
+The tools and file formats that we use in our research and archival efforts have serious implications for the long-term health of the academic ecosystem.
+The ubiquitous use of Microsoft Word and Adobe Acrobat file formats, for example, makes it difficult to publish, store, and to gather insight even from our own published work.
+As humanists begin to adopt the use of complex tools and databases, needless complexity becomes even more of a barrier to knowledge sharing.

-In considering new tools and methodologies humanists who rarely work with truly large data would to well to weigh the risk of rapid obsolescence of closed systems against any hypothetical gains in speed or performance offered by a new note-taking platform, database system, or a proprietary text editor.[^ln-plain] When selecting a data format for storage, we ask: Does it need special software to render?
-How long has it been around? and What organization is responsible for maintaining the standard?

 Simplicity should not be confused with simple-mindedness.
 As with clarity in writing, clarity in computation comes from painstaking mastery of method and technique.
-Such mastery is fundamentally difficult, but it is to be preferred to shortcuts that sacrifice clarity for "ease" of use.
-The student just entering the field of digital humanities and computational culture studies faces the choice of learning to program machines universally, or learning multiple, fragmentary, non-cohesive, and non-standard tools that have limited salience outside of the classroom.
-While promising ease of use the arbitrary nature of such limitations add complexity in the long run.
-They limit our ability to talk to other computationally-minded disciplines and to compete for jobs at the private market.
+Such mastery is fundamentally difficult, but it is to be preferred to shortcuts that sacrifice clarity for illusory "ease" of use.
+The student just entering the field of digital humanities and computational culture studies faces the choice of learning to program machines universally, or learning multiple, fragmentary, and non-standardized tools that have limited salience outside of the classroom.
+The proliferation of tools that obscure fundamental concepts as to avoid "scaring" beginners adds complexity in the long run.
+Opaque and artificially hampered tools disempower an audience otherwise eager to take on new intellectual challenges.
+Their use prevents us from communicating with other computationally-minded disciplines and from competing meaningfully in the wider job market.

-[^ln-plain]: The Unix philosophy privileges inputs and outputs in plain text format, which can be used to store everything from personal notes, to article drafts, to huge datasets of metadata.
-Unix provides many powerful utilities that work with plain text.
-In fact, the notion of human readability is even encoded at the operating system level.
+### 1.4 Invest in technologies that align with the values of our community.

 The non-transparent nature of many popular file tools and file storage formats extracts a heavy toll on our community.
 Each tool that we add to our "tool